 wxWidgets was started in 1992 by Julian Smart at the University of Edinburgh.
 Initially started as a project for creating applications that were portable across Unix and Windows, it has grown to support Mac OS X, GTK+, and many other toolkits and platforms (see the history page for more details).
 The number of developers contributing to the project is now in the hundreds and the toolkit has a strong userbase that includes everyone from open source developers to corporations.
 So what is special about wxWidgets compared with other cross-platform GUI toolkits?

 wxWidgets gives you a single, easy-to-use API for writing GUI applications on multiple platforms that still utilize the native platform's controls and utilities.
 Link with the appropriate library for your platform and compiler, and your application will adopt the look and feel appropriate to that platform.
-On top of great GUI functionality, wxWidgets gives you: online help, network programming, streams, clipboard and drag and drop, multithreading, image loading and saving in a variety of popular formats, database support, HTML viewing and printing, and much more.
+On top of great GUI functionality, wxWidgets gives you: online help, network programming, streams, clipboard and drag and drop, multithreading, image loading and saving in a variety of popular formats, HTML viewing and printing, and much more.

 Although wxWidgets is written in C++, you can use it with a variety of languages including Python, Perl, and C#.
 If using wxWidgets with C++, you will link your code to a different version of the library on each platform.
 Since the wxWidgets libraries are built and compiled in C++ rather than a language like Java, they are high-performance and nearly as fast as using the native toolkits themselves.

 - wxGTK: The recommended port for Linux and other Unix variants, using GTK+ version 2.6 or higher.

 - wxMSW: The port for 32-bit and 64-bit Windows variants including Windows XP, Vista, 7, 8 and 10.

 - wxMac: For delivering Carbon applications on Mac OS X 10.2 through 10.6.